2024-2025 Academic Catalog

 Please see the Academic Calendar for other graduate term policies.

-Concordia University Portland (CUP) Teach-out
+Teach-Out: Concordia University Portland (CUP) and Cardinal Stritch University (CSU)

 In 2020, Concordia University Chicago was named as the official teach-out institution for two graduate degree programs from Concordia University Portland: Master of Business Administration (MBA) and Doctor of Education (EdD).
 CUP students in good academic and financial standing are guaranteed admission to Concordia-Chicago, and receive a customized degree completion plan supporting each student’s goals and concentration selections.
 Concordia-Chicago will accept 100% of credits earned at, or accepted as transfer credit by, Concordia University Portland toward a related degree program.
 This option is available to all MBA and EdD students who have attended and earned credits toward their degree program at Concordia Portland within the last three (3) calendar years.
 All admissions to Concordia-Chicago are subject to standard University requirements, policies and procedures.